 The actors were able to participate in the festivities, mingling with the people they look up to, the people behind the stories they love.
 Del Rio was impressed that he had the opportunity to meet so many people.
 “You don’t normally have the opportunity to have so many people in one party or conference and exchange cards and talk about doing what you love with the people that matter,” explained Del Rio.

 This also has afforded the chance to learn aspects of the film industry and the filmmaking process they were unaware of.
 It’s also an experience they will take with them and apply it to their future roles.
 DiNatale wants to use this for her future career as an actress.
 In a panel she audited, she learned the difference between plot driven and character driven story.
 “I think this helps to know what type of script you are reading because you know what you need to focus on; what’s happening in the story the emotions that your character is going through,” DiNatale conveyed.

 One must not forget the audience.
 It is a treat for those who attend these screenings that they are allotted the opportunity to witness the filmmaker’s brain being picked about their work that was just explored.
-At the Question and Answer that followed the premiere, the moderator posed the question of the future for these characters.
+At the Q&A that followed the premiere, the moderator posed the question of the future for these characters.
 It’s not a question that one would generally think of when a film has finished, but it’s one that adds more depth to the story.

 Above all, the movie is what is most important, and in this case it’s one that has a heart that we can take away from.
 Kornick adds, “I think it’s something that any teen can relate to, it’s sort of a hilarious over the top interpretation of that classic story that everyone goes through.”